 Raw vs. Cooked Spinach

 Most vegetables lose their nutritional value when cooked and should be eaten raw whenever possible.
 However, this is not the case with spinach.
 Cooking some vegetables can actually boost their antioxidant and mineral content.
 Heating causes the cell walls of vegetables to break down more readily and release vitamins and minerals such as potassium.
 Additionally, spinach contains a compound known as oxalic acid that binds with calcium and other minerals, reducing their absorption.
 Cooking releases minerals, increasing the amount of potassium, calcium and magnesium available for your body.
-This is why cooked spinach contains more available potassium than raw.
+This is why cooked spinach contains more available potassium.

 - Linus Pauling Institute; "Potassium"; Jane Higdon; December 2010

-- \Waverly Health Center: Potassium – How Much Do You Need?
+- Waverly Health Center: Potassium – How Much Do You Need?

 - California Department of Public Health Network for A Healthy California: Harvest of the Month -- Spinach

-- "Globe and Mail"; "Is Spinach More Nutritious Raw or Cooked?"; Leslie Beck; February 2011
+- Globe and Mail: "Is Spinach More Nutritious Raw or Cooked?"; Leslie Beck; February 2011